koenrane/KR-new-site/content/confounded-no-longer-insights-from-all-of-statistics.md

 ## Final Verdict

-This text is very cleanly written and has reasonable exercises.
+This text is cleanly written and has reasonable exercises.
 Ideally, I would have gone through my calculus books first, but it wasn't a big deal.
 The main downside is that I couldn't find an answer key, but thanks to the generous help of my friends on Facebook and in the MIRIx Discord, it worked out.

 I skimmed Ch.
 21, as it seemed to be more about implementation than deep conceptual material.
 I intend to revisit Ch.
 22 after reading Tao's _Analysis I_, which is next on my list.